djessich/cookbook-pyload/README.md

 * `upstart` - uses the Upstart job included in this cookbook, supported on Ubuntu. *Currently this delegates to use the Sys-V-Init script!*
 * `systemd` - sets up the service under SystemD.
 Supported on SystemD based distros.

-If the init system cannot be determined by this cookbook (f.e. unsupported plattform) or any other desriptor is specified, there will be no init system script created from this cookbook.
+If the init system cannot be determined by this cookbook (f.e. unsupported platform) or any other desriptor is specified, there will be no init system script created from this cookbook.

 ## Usage